 On 9-10 November 2022, EUTC has organised its first Annual Event in Lisbon, Portugal.
 Over the course of two days, EUTC members and other stakeholders from the utilities telecom sector met in personat the Oceanário de Lisboa to mark the yearly meeting of the association and to discuss the future of utilities telecommunications in Europe.

-The event also marked the occasion to celebrate the launch of the first EUTC book, “Utilities Telecommunications in a Nutshell”, written by EUTC Secretary General Julian Stafford, along with EUTC Board member Alberto Sendin and Spectrum Group Manager Adrian Grilli.
+It was also the occasion to celebrate the launch of the first EUTC book, “Utilities Telecommunications in a Nutshell”, written by EUTC Secretary General Julian Stafford, along with EUTC Board member Alberto Sendin and Spectrum Group Manager Adrian Grilli.

 Over the two days, participants had the chance to network during coffee break and meal times, where sponsor and new member booths could be visited.
 On the evening of 9 November, a Networking Dinner also took place.